luin/Suki/README.md

 # WORK IN PROGRESS ☞ [![Build Status](https://travis-ci.org/luin/Suki.png?branch=master)](https://travis-ci.org/luin/Suki) ლ(´ڡ`ლ)

-However, there is a working example in the `example` folder
+However, there is a working example in the `example` folder.

 * * *